Anthony-Bible/password-exchange/ReadMe.md

 TODO:
+  1. Allow user to generate password
-  1. Is Client Side encryption feasable?
+  2. Is Client Side encryption feasable?

+Future (hopeful) Intergrations:
+1. Bitwarden
+2. Google drive (files)
+3. Salesforce
+4. Lastpass
+5. Email (pgp)
+  a.
+User can send pgp encrypted email, we retrieve, decrypt and then send like the regular process
+6. slack(?)

 ---